wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-data-model-expense-report/includes/3-create-expense-report-table.md

 ### Column information

-Now, create custom columns for this table by using the following columns and details information:
+Now, create custom columns for this table by using the following columns and detailed information:

 - **Display name** - Category